-In 2009, career analyst and former speechwriter for Al Gore, Daniel Pink, gave a 20-minute TED Talk on the puzzle of motivation.
-We hope you don’t mind us referencing something this old, but we can’t help thinking about how many business leaders would benefit from listening to his presentation.
+In 2009, Daniel Pink, a career analyst and former speechwriter for Al Gore, gave a 20-minute TED Talk on the puzzle of motivation.
+We hope you don’t mind us referencing something this old, but we think many business leaders would benefit from listening to his ideas when considering ways to motivate their team.

 In it, Pink explains why financial incentives often don’t work in 21st century environments where problem-solving and cognitive thinking are more important than mechanical skill.

-Numerous studies over the last 40 years have found that, for tasks that require mechanical skill, bonuses worked as would be expected – the higher the pay, the better the performance.
+Numerous studies over the last 40 years have found that, for tasks that require mechanical skill, bonuses are as effective as you’d expect them to be – the higher the pay, the better the performance.

 But once the task called for even rudimentary cognitive skill, a larger reward actually leads to poorer performance.
 Pink believes that financial incentives like bonuses and commissions may do more harm than good.

-Intrinsic motivators are more powerful than extrinsic motivators
+Intrinsic motivation is more powerful than extrinsic motivation

 Pink argues that if companies can help their employees find intrinsic motivation then they will have a more sustainable motivation to work hard and succeed, which means they will be more productive, add more value to the business, and be less likely to resign.

-How can you use intrinsic rewards to motivate employees?
+How can you use intrinsic rewards to drive employee motivation?

 Pink highlights three keys to intrinsic motivation: autonomy, mastery, and purpose.